 Removal of searching for settings files in 'master' directories

 Gradle no longer supports discovering the settings file in a directory named master in a sibling directory.
 If your build still uses this deprecated feature, consider refactoring the build to have the root directory match the physical root of the project hierarchy.
-You can find more information about how to structure a Gradle build or a composition of builds in the user manual.
+You can find more information about how to structure a Gradle build in the user manual.
 Alternatively, you can still run tasks in builds like this by invoking the build from the master directory only using a fully qualified path to the task.

 modularity.inferModulePath defaults to 'true'